 Again, make it realistic…but also make it a challenge.

 Here is the most important step!
 Why is the “why” so important?
 Because sometimes a huge goal can be daunting, and really, really hard to accomplish.
 Eventually you're going to hit a rough patch, lose motivation, and want to give up.

-The “why” behind your goal is going to be the only thing that will keep you going!
+The “why” behind your goal is going to be the only thing to will keep you going!
 So figure out what it is, and make it good enough to pull you through the rough patches.
 Why do you want a new car?
 Why do you want to be more productive?
-Why do you want to lose 30lb?
+Why do you want to lose 30 pounds?